Sisters for Christian Community

-Sisters for Christian Community is a contemporary, non-canonical, ecumenical community of religious sisters founded in 1970 in direct response to the Catholic Church's Second Vatican Council.
+Sisters for Christian Community is a contemporary, ecumenical community of religious sisters founded in 1970 in direct response to the Catholic Church's Second Vatican Council.

 Members live by a profile that embodies the values and principles defined and set forth in the official documents of the council.

 Description

 Members live according to the evangelical vows of poverty, celibacy, and obedience and manifest their commitment to God within a new form of consecrated life they believe to be both prophetic and ecclesiastical.
 The Vow of Poverty is lived as serving and sharing; Obedience is practiced by the individual member through a careful listening to God and the cry of the poor; Chastity is lived as celibate love.
 Each member is self-supporting and responsible to finance her ministry, personal needs, housing, medical care and retirement.
 Each member determines her ministry on the basis of her personal call within community, her training and interests, as well as response to both the God within herself and the needs of those around her.
 Sisters For Christian Community are most often found in ministries that favor the poor and marginalized of the world.
 The primary mission of the Sisters For Christian Community is to work toward a global community of equality, justice and integrity.

 The community is organized into geographical regions.
-As of 2015, there are 31 regions spread throughout 14 nations, which include but are not limited to: Australia, Canada, England, Guam, Guatemala, Honduras, India, Ireland, Kenya, Mexico, the Netherlands, Nigeria, Philippines, Portugal, Scotland, Uganda, and the United States.
+As of 2025, there are 40 regions spread throughout 21 nations, which include but are not limited to: Australia, Belgium, Canada, England, El Salvador, Guatemala, India, Ireland, Kenya, Mexico, the Netherlands, New Zealand, Nigeria, Philippines, Portugal, Scotland, South Africa, Tanzania, Uganda, the United States, and Zambia.
 Members convene annually at an International Assembly to conduct community-wide business, and to explore the spiritual theme and topic selected for the specific assembly.
 The location of the International Assembly is in a different place each year.
 All community decisions, at both the local and international levels, are made through a process of consensus.